Discover Lehigh Valley promotes a variety of events throughout the year, including festivals, concerts, theater performances, and more.

 Overview

 Discover Black River Sanctuary, a 187-acre protected retreat nestled away from the busy cities of Bethlehem and Allentown.
 With seven scenic trails, including the Horizon Trail that reveals views of the Allentown skyline, this preserve offers a peaceful escape into nature.
 The sanctuary is rich in woodland with oaks, maples, tulip trees, and spicebush, and an understory lush with ferns.
-Its native grasslands are vibrant with wildflowers like milkweed, bee balm, and asters, while edible shrubs along the Sustenance Trail support diverse wildlife and pollinators.
+Its native grasslands are vibrant with wildflowers like milkweed, bee balm, and asters, while shrubs along the Sustenance Trail support diverse wildlife and pollinators.

 Three pristine streams begin here, filtering through forests to supply clean water to the Lehigh Valley.
 Wildlife is abundant, including deer, songbirds, turkeys, amphibians, and even porcupines—often evidenced by tree scratches.
 An array of pollinators, such as monarchs and bees, thrive in various habitats, including wetlands.